twardoch/uubed-docs/docs/advanced.md

 description: "Advanced topics, research applications, and cutting-edge use cases for QuadB64 encodings."
 ---

-TLDR: This section is where we dive deep into the really cool, cutting-edge stuff with QuadB64.
+> This section is where we dive deep into the really cool, cutting-edge stuff with QuadB64.
 If you're looking to push the boundaries of what's possible with position-safe encoding, explore new research, or build highly customized solutions, you've come to the right place.

 # Advanced Topics